gradle/gradle/subprojects/docs/src/docs/release/notes.md

 used for generating the scripts.

 In this release, the task type `org.gradle.api.tasks.application.CreateStartScripts` the API has been enhanced.
 The class now exposes two properties of type
-`org.gradle.api.scripting.ScriptGenerator` responsible for the script generation: one for the Unix script generation named `unixStartScriptGenerator` and one for the Windows script generation named `windowsStartScriptGenerator`.
+`org.gradle.jvm.application.scripts.ScriptGenerator` responsible for the script generation: one for the Unix script generation named `unixStartScriptGenerator` and one for the Windows script generation named `windowsStartScriptGenerator`.
 By default Gradle assigns instances of `ScriptGenerator` implementing the logic known from previous releases.

 #### Providing a custom script generation implementation

 Provide a custom implementation for generating start scripts is as simple as writing an implementation of `ScriptGenerator`. `ScriptGenerator` requires to implement a single method `void generateScript(JavaAppStartScriptGenerationDetails details, Writer destination)`.
 The parameter of type
-`org.gradle.api.scripting.JavaAppStartScriptGenerationDetails` represents the data e.g. classpath, application name.
+`org.gradle.jvm.application.scripts.JavaAppStartScriptGenerationDetails` represents the data e.g. classpath, application name.
 The parameter of type `java.io.Writer` writes to the target start script file.
 The following example demonstrates the use case:

     startScripts {